Find Affordable College Courses

 Tulsa, OK

-University of Tulsa landed the #9 spot in the 2023 rankings for the most popular master’s degree legal research programs.
+With a ranking of #9, University of Tulsa did quite well on this year’s most popular schools for legal research students working on their master’s degree.
 University of Tulsa is a small private not-for-profit school located in the city of Tulsa.

 About 38% of the students majoring in legal research at the school are women while 62% are male.